Electron runaway in ASDEX Upgrade experiments of varying core temperature: Model description

+The expression~\eqref{eq_2.3} introduced by \citet{Smith08} for the hot-tail density assumes an instantaneous drop of the electron temperature from $T_{\mathrm{e},0}$ to the final temperature $T_{\rm e,fin}$.
+However motivated by an exponential decay of the temperature due to plasma cooling \citep{Smith08}, the hot-tail density evolution under assumption of an exponential decay of the temperature, i.e.

+can be described by modifying the expression for $\tau(t)$.
+In the work by \citet{Smith08}, the temporal evolution of this parameter is obtained through numerical integration of a high moment of the kinetic equation for a two-component distribution function.
+In the case of an exponential electron density evolution, the numerical solution obtained for $\tau(t)$ is well approximated by $\tau(t) = \nu_0(t - t_0 - t_{\rm dec}) \Uptheta(t - t_0 - t_{\rm dec}) n_{\rm e,fin}/n_{{\rm e},0}$ for $t - t_0 > 3~t_{\rm dec}$ \citep{Smith08}.
+However to describe $\tau(t)$ more accurately during the initial phase of rapid cooling, an alternative expression is introduced and used throughout this work

-A closed form of expression \eqref{eq_2.4:hottail_density} cannot be provided, necessitating numerical integration.
+For evaluation of the hot-tail density, a closed form of expression \eqref{eq_2.3} cannot be provided, necessitating numerical integration.
 Inside \texttt{ASTRA}, the integral is evaluated using Kepler's rule as the integrand falls of monotonically and sufficiently fast for $v \to \infty$.

-The hot-tail runaway electron density $n_{\rm hot}$ obtained through application of the model by \citet{Smith08} can be used inside \texttt{ASTRA} directly for subsequent calculations of the runaway electron current density and secondary runaway generation, eliminating the necessity to evaluate the macroscopic transport equation \eqref{eq_2.1:macroscopic_transport_equation} for the hot-tail population.
-However importantly, evaluation of the instantaneous hot-tail population through equation \eqref{eq_2.4:hottail_density} requires characterisation of parameters at onset and end of the thermal quench, being the time $t_0$ of the onset of the thermal quench, the electron temperature $T_{\rm e}(t_0)$, the temperature decay time scale $t_{\rm dec}$, as well as the electron density at onset and end of the thermal quench, i.e. $n_{\rm e}(t_0)$ and $n_{\rm e}(t_{\rm fin})$.
-As onset and end of the thermal quench cannot be determined during a simulation, the required parameters are calculated in post-simulation analysis (see section~\ref{sec_2.3:determining_TQ_parameters}) and applied in a subsequent simulation for the calculation of the hot-tail population.
+The hot-tail runaway electron density $n_{\rm hot}$ obtained can be used inside \texttt{ASTRA} directly for subsequent calculations of the runaway electron current density and secondary runaway generation, eliminating the necessity to evaluate the macroscopic transport equation \eqref{eq_2.1} for the hot-tail population.
+However importantly, evaluation of the instantaneous hot-tail population through equation \eqref{eq_2.3} requires characterisation of parameters at onset and end of the thermal quench, being the time $t_0$ of the onset of the thermal quench, the electron temperature $T_{\rm e}(t_0)$, the temperature decay time scale $t_{\rm dec}$, as well as the electron density at onset and end of the thermal quench, i.e. $n_{\rm e}(t_0)$ and $n_{\rm e}(t_{\rm fin})$.
+As onset and end of the thermal quench cannot be determined during a simulation, the required parameters are calculated in post-simulation analysis (see section~\ref{sec_2.3}) and applied in a subsequent simulation for the calculation of the hot-tail population.
 Convergence of the parameters obtained has to be assessed and simulations repeated if convergence is not met.
 Note, that in the simulations presented in this work, one iteration to determine the thermal quench parameters was sufficient to achieve an averaged iteration accuracy of less than 1\% across all grid points, being in all cases less than 5\%.